naheethebrave/CSE422-Project---Brain-Stroke-Prediction/README.md

 3. Feature Selection: Identifying the most relevant features that contribute to stroke risk prediction through techniques such as statistical analysis, feature importance ranking, and domain expertise.

 4. Model Development: Implementing machine learning algorithms, such as logistic regression, random forests, or neural networks, to build a predictive model.
-Ensemble methods or deep learning architectures may be explored for improved performance.

-5. Model Evaluation: Assessing the performance of the developed model using appropriate evaluation metrics, such as accuracy, precision, recall, and area under the receiver operating characteristic curve (AUC-ROC), through cross-validation and validation on unseen data.
+5. Model Evaluation: Assessing the performance of the developed model using appropriate evaluation metrics, such as accuracy, precision, recall through cross-validation and validation on unseen data.

 6. Deployment: Integrating the trained model into a user-friendly interface accessible to healthcare providers or individuals, allowing for real-time risk assessment and decision support.